dcmi/openwemi/docs/index.md

 ![Four classes: Song, Session, Mix and Single are shown as related entities.](images/wemi4rm-rm.png)

 This is a very simplified example showing that a song may be recorded in a session; that recorded session may be used in a mix and a single may be released based on that mix.
-Other typical properties for the each of the entity types might be:
+Other typical properties on these different abstraction levels might be:

 * for Song: title, composer, lyrics.
 * for Expression: band, session engineer, output format (e.g. analog or digital), date and time.